-The Plan area is located adjacent to the Villeneuve Airport, which is identified as a Regional Airport and Major Employment Area on Schedule 3B of the Edmonton Metropolitan Regional Board Growth Plan (EMRBGP).
+The Plan area is located adjacent to the Villeneuve Airport, which is identified as a Regional Airport on Schedule 3B of the Edmonton Metropolitan Regional Board Growth Plan (EMRBGP).
+The identified Major Employment Area attributed to the Plan Area, shown conceptually on Schedule 3A of the EMRBGP and as outlined in the Growth Plan, is to include lands around regional airports.
 There are several small Local Employment Areas in the airport vicinity that are zoned Rural Industry Support in the County's Land Use Bylaw.
 For identified Major Employment Areas, it is the Region's intention to support employment-intensive land uses with a range of employment types, including commercial, industrial and institutional uses.
-The VAA is a Local Employment Area, strategically located surrounding the Villeneuve Airport, which provides a transition of land uses that minimize risks to public safety and health, while supporting economic diversification.
+The VAA is strategically located surrounding the Villeneuve Airport, which provides a transition of land uses that minimize risks to public safety and health, while supporting economic diversification.
 The EMRBGP also supports regional infrastructure investment for Major Employment Areas, including the provision of municipal services, telecommunications and utilities.